singhDevs/Chezz/README.md

 A real-time multiplayer Chess game android app built using web-sockets.

 ## Releases
-Chezz v1.0.0 Alpha has been released!
+Chezz v1.2.4 has been released!
 Downalod the APK from the release.
-Check it out [here](https://github.com/singhDevs/Chezz/releases/tag/alpha).
+Check it out [here](https://github.com/singhDevs/Chezz/releases/tag/v1.2.4)).

 ## Features
 - **Real-Time Multiplayer Game**: Play live chess games with opponents around the world.
 Matches are timed and conclude on checkmate, draw, or timer expiry.